Basic information about the temple

 Sthala puranam and temple information

 This place used to be called mazhu aadi, since Siva danced with an axe (mazhu) at the request of Sage Markandeya.
-It is a 12th century temple with a Gajaprrishtha vimanam and a history of royal patronage by the Cholas, Pallavas, Pandyas, Hoysalas, Marathas and the Vijayanagara dynasty.
+In Sanskrit, the place is therefore called Parasu Nandanapuram.
+It is a 12th century temple with a Gajaprishtha vimanam and a history of royal patronage by the Cholas, Pallavas, Pandyas, Hoysalas, Marathas and the Vijayanagara dynasty.

 Sage Purushamriga built the temple here for Siva, a swayambhu murti.
 Brahma tried to remove the shrine but was unable to do so, giving the moolavar another name – Vajrasthambamoorthy (Vajra=lightning, sthamba=pillar).

 Tirumazhappadi is considered the birthplace of Nandi, Siva’s foremost gana, and is visited by devotees on the Punarvasu nakshatram day in the Tamil month of Panguni to attend Nandi’s wedding.
 Given the connection to Nandi’s wedding, this praying at this temple is considered to help people having difficulty in getting married.
 The temple is also considered to cure those affected by diseases and fever.
-The Tiruvaiyaru Sapta Sthanam temples are all associated with Nandi’s wedding.
+The Tiruvaiyaru Sapta Sthanam temples and the Sapta Sthanam Festival are associated with Nandi’s wedding.

 Somaskandar’s vigraham (idol) is made of a single stone is enshrined separately.
 There are separate shrines for Balambikai and Sundarambikai, as well as for Kathyayini (all forms of Ambal).
 There is also a vigraham for Markandeya rishi, depicted with the axe (mazhu) in his hand.